-The inn began life as the home of Alice and Andrew Harriman and their family.
-Harriman, a talented carpenter, built the farmhouse in 1893 along the banks of the Ellis River, and the road leading to the inn bears the family’s name.
+The Inn began life as the home of Alice and Andrew Harriman and their family when they acquired the farmhouse in 1893 along the banks of the Ellis River.
+The road leading to the Inn bears the family’s name.
 The classic red barn and ice house also date from this period.
-Harriman was responsible for building Jackson’s three room schoolhouse and many of the prestigious second homes in the village.
+Andrew Harriman, a talented carpenter, was responsible for building Jackson’s three room schoolhouse and many of the prestigious second homes in the village.
 When a fire destroyed the original town hall, he built the replacement (now the Historical Society) in 1895.

-In 1985, Barry and Barbara Lubao, and their children, Jay and Jennifer, began the transformation of the farmhouse on the river into a six room bed and breakfast, the Ellis River House.
-The ice house located next to the barn was renovated to a rusticc cottage for two.
-They built the atrium overlooking the river, which houses the inn’s hot tub, using hemlock cut and milled locally.
+In 1985, Barry and Barbara Lubao acquired the property and along with their children, Jay and Jennifer, began the transformation of this farmhouse on the river into a six room bed and breakfast, named the Ellis River House.
+The ice house located next to the barn was renovated and transformed into a rustic cottage for two.
+The Lubao’s built the atrium overlooking the river, which houses the Inn’s hot tub, using hemlock cut and milled locally.

 One hundred years after its original construction the Harriman’s original 1893 farmhouse was expanded as part of the Lubao’s vision with the addition of the north wing which includes 13 guest rooms (many with jetted tub tubs and fireplaces), the cozy gameroom and pub, our sunny breakfast room, and lobby.